FlorianGraef/adv-lane-lines-vehicle-detection/README.md

 ![alt_text][image04]
-*Perspective transformed binary mask of lane pixels*
+*Figure 6: Perspective transformed binary mask of lane pixels*

 From this top down view the pixels in x and y dimension can be mapped to meters which will later be used to calculate the curve radius and distance